Lallassu/doit/README.md

 * Share lists with other users
 * Add reminders for items (sent via mail)
 * Add notes to items
-* Complete and item but still be able to view it.
+* Complete an item but still be able to view it.
 * Sort items (optimises the shopping for shopping lists!)
 * Delete items
 * Multiple lists